nuket/provision-digitalocean-vpn/README.md

 ![WINS Settings](/images/windows/wins-tab.png?raw=true)

-To actually connect, you need to use the username and password you placed in the `chap-secrets.j2` file here:
+Use the username and password you placed in the `chap-secrets.j2` file to connect to the VPN server:

 ![Connecting...](/images/windows/connecting-sidebar.png?raw=true)

+All done!